Skip to content

 What is local-first software?

 It’s pretty simple — local-first software primarily executes and stores data locally on your device.
-This is in contrast to the standard practice of many applications today, where remote, third-party servers “in the cloud” store and process users’ data — often at the expense of users’ privacy.
-With specialized application architecture, local-first software allows for the modern connectivity and convenience of the cloud without forcing users to surrender stewardship of their data.
+This is in contrast to the standard practice of many applications today, where remote, third-party servers store and process users’ data “in the cloud,” often at the expense of the users’ privacy.
+With specialized application architecture, local-first software allows for the modern connectivity and convenience of the internet without forcing users to surrender stewardship of their data.

 Local-first software has a bunch of other benefits, too.
 In our opinion, it’s easy to understand why the movement has been gaining traction recently.